 Menangle Sand and Soil Pty Ltd (Menangle Sand and Soil) operates the Menangle Sand and Soil Quarry at 15 Menangle Road, Menangle (Figure 1.1).
-Quarrying has been undertaken in the location for over 40 years by a number of operators and at varying rates of production.
-Extraction, processing and rehabilitation activities have been undertaken by Menangle Sand and Soil since 1978.

 The quarry, located in the Wollondilly and Campbelltown local government areas, extracts sand and soil along the Nepean River as approved by Development Consent 85/2865, granted by the Minister for Planning on 15 November 1989.